EarthlySkies/personal-apparmor-profiles/README.md

 custom paths are simply not supported any further than perhaps with variables in some profiles.

+### Static path to resolv.conf is expected

+Profiles that need internet access assume that the system's resolv.conf can be found under `/etc/resolv.conf` and that it's not a symlink to another file.
+If it is, users need to modify the profiles by hand to match their system's configuration.

 ### Naming scheme

 Basic utilities, such as coreutils, findutils, diffutils and binutils have